What are the four types of academic citation?

 – Provide examples of the four types of citation

 Because referencing is an academic process that’s rarely required outside of academic contexts, many students find it somewhat challenging at first to know precisely when and how to reference.
 With many aspects to consider such as endnotes and footnotes, reference lists, citations and search terms, it’s no wonder that new university students feel a little confused at first.
-This short course on citation types is therefore intended to help clarify this subject for students by introducing the concepts and kinds of citations (Lesson 1), by focusing specifically on integral and non-integral citation types (Lesson 2) and by exploring how multiple and secondary citations are correctly used in academic assignments.
+This short reader on citation types is therefore intended to help clarify this subject for students by introducing the concepts and kinds of citations (Chapter 1), by focusing specifically on integral and non-integral citation types (Chapter 2) and by exploring how multiple and secondary citations are correctly used in academic assignments.

 What are citations?